johnhardin/habit-tracker-backend/README.md

 - IAM policies are not least privilege yet
 - the completion route is write-only; there is no un-complete endpoint

-## Suggested next improvements

-1. replace `FullAccess` IAM attachments with resource-scoped policies
-2. move Terraform state to S3 with locking
-3. add tags, environments, and variableized alarm/subscription settings
-4. make reminder sender configuration come from Terraform-managed environment variables
-5. add a signed completion token instead of exposing raw identifiers in the email link
-6. align the weekly job timing more explicitly with Jakarta week boundaries

 ## Frontend

 The browser client lives in [habit-tracker-frontend](../habit-tracker-frontend/README.md).